taooceros/CV/modules_en/projects.typ

   date: [Jun 2022 - Sep 2022],
   location: [University of Wisconsin-Madison],
   description: [
-    - Directed reading of _Reinforcement Learning: Theory and Algorithm_.
+    - Reading Seminar of _Reinforcement Learning: Theory and Algorithm_.
     - Led chapter about theory behind Imitation Learning: algorithms to learn the behavior of expert.
   ],
 )